create-softdev/softdev-program/modules/19-Node-Express/praxis/README.md

 We need to create a project in Github, and an NPM package.
 You know the drill:

-1. Create a Github repo named todomvc.
+1. Create a Github repo named todo.
 1. Create an npm package in it (using `npm init -y`)
 1. Commit and push.